-The brake light, which is activated by the brake pedal and brake lever, should come on just before braking takes effect.
-If necessary, have a Yamaha dealer adjust the brake light switches.
+The rear brake light, which is activated by the brake pedal, should come on just before braking takes effect.
+If necessary, have a Yamaha dealer adjust the brake light switch.

 Checking the front and rear brake pads

 The front and rear brake pads must be checked for wear at the intervals specified in the periodic maintenance and lubrication chart.